 GRADE GRADE DEFINITION Α Indicates thorough mastery of material plus creative resourcefulness in the use of knowledge gained. В Indicates good mastery of subject material plus evidence of ability to use to good advantage the knowledge gained. С Indicates average mastery of subject material plus evidence of ability to use profitably the knowledge gained.
-D D Indicates limited mastery of subject matter.
-It signifies work which in quality or quantit falls below the acceptable standard.
+D Indicates limited mastery of subject matter.
+It signifies work which in quality or quantity falls below the acceptable standard.
 It is, however, sufficient weight to be counted in the hours for graduation if balanced by superior work in other courses.
-This grade is no usually accepted by another institution in student transfer.
+This grade is not usually accepted by another institution in student transfer.
 F Failure I Incomplete.
 Indicates that the semester's work is incomplete, and the instructor has given the student a specified extension of time to complete the course requirements.
 No incomplete grade may be extended longer than the end of the semester following the semester in which the incomplete was received.
-Any incomplete not cleared up within this time will be replaced with an appropriate grade determined by the instructor's evaluation of the student's complete work. w Withdrawal before the 10 th class (before 2 nd day of Winter or Summer Session classes).
+Any incomplete not cleared up within this time will be replaced with an appropriate grade determined by the instructor's evaluation of the student's completed work. w Withdrawal before the $10^{th}$ class (before $2^{nd}$ day of Winter or Summer Session classes).
 This is not computed in the grade point average.
-WF Withdrawal after the 10 th class (after 2 nd day of Winter or Summer Session classes).
+WF Withdrawal after the $10^{th}$ class (after $2^{nd}$ day of Winter or Summer Session classes).
 If you register for a class and do not attend, you will receive a WF.
 This is computed as a 0 in the grade point average.
 AU Class audited.
 The course is not taken for credit and not included in the student's grade point average.